Duration

 - Head lamp with spare lithium batteries and bulbs

-- Verified phone number of your Embassy, consulate ,trekking agency and private phone number of your director
+- Verified phone number of your Embassy, consulate, trekking agency, and private phone number of your director

 - Pocket knife with opener and scissors